Were cartridges used in the Civil War?

 In addition to the carbines, cavalrymen also frequently were issued percussion revolvers.
 These handguns used rotating cylinders, bored through with five or six chambers, to allow multiple shots without reloading.

-READ ALSO: What is a sabbath number?
+READ ALSO: What is hidden under Antarctica?

 What made the muskets of the Civil War accurate when firing?